Residency

 Residency Affidavits can only be accepted from admitted students.
 Admitted students should submit their Residency Affidavit and required supporting documents electronically through their student services portal.
 Residency Affidavits will only be accepted if submitted through DocuSign.
 All required documents should be attached to the DocuSign affidavit in the format of PDF files.
 TIFs, PGNs, Google docs and photographs are not accepted formats.

-Please review your affidavit prior to submitting via DocuSign.& Make sure all required materials are attached with the affidavit.
+Please review your affidavit prior to submitting via DocuSign.
+Make sure all required materials are attached with the affidavit.
 Decisions will not be made on incomplete affidavits.
 Please remove social security numbers and bank account numbers from documents before attaching to your DocuSign residency affidavit.

 Complete a residency affidavit online in your student services portal.